carpentries/carpentries.org/content/about-us/_index.md

 The Carpentries is a fiscally sponsored project of [Community Initiatives](https://communityinitiatives.org/), a registered 501(c)(3) non-profit based in California, USA.
 The Carpentries teaches foundational coding and data science skills to researchers worldwide.
 We exist because the skills needed to do computational, data-intensive research are often not included as a part of basic research training in many disciplines.
 Our global community works together to provide:

-- A suite of open source, collaboratively-built, community-developed lessons
+- A suite of open source, collaboratively-built, community-developed lessons.
-- Evidence-based, proven pedagogical training
+- Evidence-based, proven pedagogical training.
-- Workshops based on a learn-by-doing, ‘code with me’ approach
+- Workshops based on a learn-by-doing, ‘code with me’ approach.
-- A supportive learning culture
+- A supportive learning culture.
-- A global community which subscribes to an inclusive code of conduct
+- A global community which subscribes to an inclusive code of conduct.

 ## Our vision